ShyGorilla/dragon/README.md

 ## What is Dragon ?
 TorGhost is a tool that have a lot of tools with different options you can do.
 It has 4 menus and can install, start, and remove any tool.

+The tool is not finished 100%, more features will be added.

 ## Build and install from source
 `git clone https://github.com/ShyGorilla/dragon.git`